ironmist45/tg-vps-bot/README.md

 Do NOT modify linker flags unless you know what you are doing!

+## Optional Dependencies

+- f2b-wrapper — required only for fail2ban commands

 ## Philosophy

 Built with focus on reliability, control and independence.